feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 the option to select a variable in `split_col` or leave it to None.
 In the latter, the dataframe index will be used to split.

-Let's first create a toy dataframe containing random variables.
+Let's first create a toy dataframe containing 5 random variables and 1 variable with shifted population (*var_3* in this case).
-#TODO: the thing with random variables is that the distribution will not change, thus we can't really show the power of the class.
-Could we add a variable that is not random?

 .. code:: python